spiralizing/spiralizing.github.io/DSEntries/StyleTransfer.md

 </div>
 ~~~
-the _new pic_ is the image that we are going to
+the _new pic_ is the image that we are going to modify to make it look like the content and style images.
+Before doing that we need to define a couple of functions that will help us to extract the feature activation maps and compute the gram matrix (or covariance matrix).
+### Feature activation maps and gram matrices
+The feature activation maps are obtained by passing the image through the kernel(s) of every layer in the model, in this case we have 16 convolutional layers so we will have 16 images

 ```python
 def get_feat_actmaps(img, net):